 4. What do people wear during services at Northside?

 5. Tell me about the congregation at Northside?

-Northside consists of a mix of some young and old, though most of our members are up in their years.
-Regardless of if you are married, divorced, single, or widowed you'll find like people at Northside and we encourage you fellowship with them and to edify one another.
+Northside consists of a mix of some young and old.
+Regardless if you are married, divorced, single, or widowed you'll find like people at Northside and we encourage you to fellowship with them and to edify one another.

 6. How often does Northside observe the Lord's Supper and who can participate?

 Visitors are not expected to give financial support to our ministry, though it is certainly welcome.
 Northside does rely on the faithful financial support of its members to operate.
 We see giving as an opportunity to give back unto the ministry a portion of what the Lord has blessed us with.
 There is a designated offering time during our service in which we have the opportunity to demonstrate purposeful and joyful giving.
 Immediately before this offering time, we stop to thank God for His generosity toward us and to pray over the use of the funds that are given.
 All offerings are tax-deductible so please make sure to give us your name and mailing address if you want a year-end giving statement to use when you prepare your taxes.